Contact Us

 Analogue vs Digital Telecare – Summarising the importance of the transition

-This article has explained why it is important to transition to digital telecare and what can happen to individuals that rely on telecare if the transition does not take place.
+This article has explained why it is important to transition to digital telecare and what can happen to individuals who rely on telecare if the transition does not take place.
 Through transitioning to digital telecare communities can experience many benefits.
-Waiting times, hospital admissions, and discharged delays can all be reduced as individuals can learn how to manage their conditions more efficiently in their own homes without having to rely on healthcare professionals continuously.
+Waiting times, hospital admissions, and discharge delays can all be reduced as individuals can learn how to manage their conditions more efficiently in their own homes without having to rely on healthcare professionals continuously.

 Our Digital Telecare is here to support you.
 Learn more today!